|

 modulation and fiber dispersion.
 PACS 42.65; 42.81

-filtering of femtosecond laser pulses by interference filters
+Spectral filtering of femtosecond laser pulses by interference filters

 by R. Szipőcs, A.Köházi-Kis, P. Apai, E. Finger, A. Euteneuer M.Hofmann